TemugeB/temugeb.github.io/_posts/2023-09-28-depth-color-align.md

 The figure below shows how the depth image is setup.
 We are looking at only the x axis pixels in this example, but it is the same for y axis.

 ![image](https://github.com/TemugeB/temugeb.github.io/assets/36071915/4345d961-ed2c-41db-a4f2-9a87f540c121)
-where _d_ is the depth value of the pixel _px_ and _fx_ is the focal point of the camera.
+Here, _d_ is the depth value of the pixel _px_ and _fx_ is the focal point of the camera.
 So the x position of the point in 3D space can be calculated from similar triangles as:

 ![image](https://github.com/TemugeB/temugeb.github.io/assets/36071915/cecbc2ca-6b4a-4f45-bb5d-6b5dc76f42f8)

-We see here that _d_ is depened on the image but _fx_ and _px_ are depened on the camera settings.
+We see here that _d_ is dependent on the image but _fx_ and _px_ are depened on the camera settings.
 So the constants in the parenthesis can be precalculated.
 Once we get a depth image, we simply multiple each depth pixel by a constant to get the x and y coordinates in 3D space to make a pointcloud.
 In the demo code, this is done so:

 ```python